 Contact a student defense attorney in DC today

 At DC Student Defense, we know how difficult this pandemic has been for college students.
 That’s why we do everything in our power to make sure that students’ rights are respected and their academic futures are protected.
-Contact us today to schedule a free consultation and talk about your case.
+Contact us today to schedule a consultation and talk about your case.

 These materials have been prepared by Cohen Seglias for informational purposes only and are not intended and should not be construed as legal advice.